 Here’s how you play J’ai… qui a…

 The object of the game is to go full circle with all of the cards.
 The player with “J’ai la première carte” starts and the game ends with “Qui a la première carte.”
 Students listen for their word, and when they hear it, they’ll say “J’ai + the image shown on their card” then ask “Qui a + the second image on their card?”

 It includes 30 cards so it can be played in big classes.
 In classes with more than 30 students, simply pair up a few students, and in classes with less than 30 students, some students will have two cards.

-This is one of ther quickest ways to get students speaking, and all that movement is a huge bonus!
-This activity is in my Christmas pack, full of other fun ways to practice their Christmas terms!
+This activity is in my Christmas pack which is full of other fun ways to practice their Christmas terms!